AlexanderHeffernan/ServerWatch/readme.md

 # ServerWatch
 ## Overview
-ServerWatch is a **server monitoring tool** designed to display key server metrics, such as CPU and RAM usage.
+ServerWatch is a simple tool that makes it easy to view your key server metrics, such as CPU and RAM usage.
+Whether you are on-site or remote, easily check out your servers metrics by simply entering your servers IP address and a password.
 The tool consists of:
-- **Frontend**: A static web page that displays server analytics.
+- **Frontend**: A static web-based dashboard that displays key server metrics, accessible either through this repositories GitHub Pages deployment, or via your own personal local setup.
-- **Agent Script**: A Rust-based background process running on the server to collect data.
+- **Agent Script**: A Rust-based background process which runs on the server.
+When fetched for, it will return the system metrics to the frontend for display.
-- **Connection**: The frontend connects to remote servers via IP address and password to fetch system metrics.
+- **Connection**: The frontend connects the remote server via an IP address, with a password setup on the server for authorised access.
+- **Easy Setup**: Using the install.sh and uninstall.sh scripts, you can easily add and remove the agent script from your server.
+The install.sh script will ensure the agent is run in the background on start-up.
+The uninstall.sh script will remove all files and background processes.
 ## Backstory
 ServerWatch was originally built for my **Raspberry Pi** to monitor my server's performance remotely.
 Since the Raspberry Pi is the only server-type device I have tested it on, it is the only confirmed supported device at this time.
 However, it may work on other systems as well, as the agent script uses a cross-platform module to collect the metrics.
 ## Features